angular/angular/aio/content/guide/lifecycle-hooks.md

 <code-example path="lifecycle-hooks/src/app/after-view.component.ts" region="template" header="AfterViewComponent (template)"></code-example>

-The following hooks take action based on changing values *within the child view*, which can only be reached by querying for the child view via the property decorated with [@ViewChild](api/core/ViewChild).
+The following hooks take action based on changing values *within the child view*, which can only be reached by querying for the child view using the property decorated with [@ViewChild](api/core/ViewChild).

 <code-example path="lifecycle-hooks/src/app/after-view.component.ts" region="hooks" header="AfterViewComponent (class excerpts)"></code-example>